Blog

 What Is a Deviated Septum?

-Thus your septum essentially partitions the nasal airway to make it easier for your nasal canal to moisten the airflow while it enters your lungs.
+Thus, your septum essentially partitions the nasal airway to make it easier for your nasal canal to moisten the airflow while it enters your lungs.

 However, the septum can become offset in some people for a number of reasons and cause a condition known as a deviated septum.
 This condition can lead to deviated septum sleep apnea, which will prevent you from having a restful night's sleep due to nasal obstruction.
-It is important that you get a diagnosis as soon as possible.
-We have listed a few of the symptoms that come along with this condition below.

 • If you have difficulty breathing through your nose, it could be because your nasal septum is causing a blockage of the airway.